 Dr Lila Kossyvaki joined ACER in the School of Education as a Research Fellow.
-She is an autism specialist teacher and she has a strong interest in school-based interventions to promote social communication in children with autism and learning difficulties.
+She is an autism specialist teacher and she has a strong interest in school and home-based interventions to promote social communication in children with autism and learning difficulties.
+She has worked on a number of research projects exploring Technology Enhanced Learning (TEL) in typically developing children and children with autism (i.e. ECHOES, The Shape project, Share-It).
 Before her PhD she worked in a research centre at the University of Athens and as a lecturer in the Public Institute of Vocational Training (Greece).
-Lila has also worked in special schools and day care settings for adults in Greece and the UK.
-During her PhD studies she worked as an academic and social support worker for the disability and learning support services of the University of Birmingham.
-Her PhD focused on the impact of adult interactive style on the spontaneous communication of children with autism at school.
+Lila also worked in special schools and day care settings for adults in Greece and the UK.
+During her PhD studies she worked as an academic and social support worker for the disability and learning support services in the University of Birmingham.
+Currently Lila is part of the advisory team of www.specialeducation.gr

 Lila’s main research interests are:

-The impact of adult style on social communication skills in young children with autism and learning difficulties.
+The impact of adult style on the communication of young children with autism

 She has worked in the following research projects: